 To put your mind at ease, let’s talk about the intricacies of paying for a wedding and also understand how to plan and stick to a wedding budget.
 And also how you can navigate through the traditional way of paying for the wedding and the new-age way of sharing the expenses between the bride and the groom’s family and find a sweet spot that works well for both sides.
 While we’re at it, let’s also talk about another important thing that most newlyweds-to-be have to think about: Who pays for the honeymoon?

 Why Do The Bride’s Parents Pay For The Wedding?

-Traditionally it was believed the groom would pay for the honeymoon and then would be responsible for buying a house and will support his wife financially.
-So the wedding expenses were to be paid by the bride’s parents since the groom would take on her financial responsibility after the wedding.
+Traditionally, in accordance with gender roles, it was believed the groom would pay for the honeymoon and then would be responsible for buying a house and supporting his wife financially.
+So, it was just understood that the wedding budget had to be managed and paid for by the bride’s parents since the groom would take on her financial responsibility after the wedding.

 Do Bride’s Parents Still Pay For Most Of The Wedding?

 If the bride’s parents are shouldering the wedding costs, then yes, they are expected to pay most of it.
 However, the groom’s parents are also expected to pay a certain amount, at least at most weddings nowadays.
 People are becoming more progressive and things are indeed changing.
 While earlier it was understood that the bride traditionally pays, that is not the case anymore.
 So, who pays for the wedding?
 Here’s how the basic payments are typically divided:

 Related Reading: How To Have A Non-Religious Wedding – Some Awesome Tips!

 1. Who pays for the wedding ceremony and wedding planner?